kolban-google/document-ai-warehouse-explorer/README.md

 ## Setup for usage
 Once the project is launched, you must perform a one-time setup.
 Click the settings icon (hamburger button in the menu bar) and you will be prompted for three inputs:

+* Client ID - The OAuth2 client ID you created (See below).
 * Project ID - The Project ID that you will authenticate against.
 * Project Number - The Project Number that is hosting Document AI Warehouse.
 * User - The user name (email address) that is used for Document AI Warehouse ACL security.